Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 Although Fig.~\ref{fig:Tetrahedron} indicates that the tetrahedral arrangement has only very limited practical relevance due to its poor field homogeneity along the $z$-direction, the addition of only two magnets to form an octahedral configuration results in a substantial improvement, as shown in Fig.~\ref{fig:Octahedron}.
 In this geometry, four magnets are located in the $xy$-plane, with one magnet positioned above the plane and a corresponding one (not visible) below it.

 Note that the dipole orientations are particularly simple in this case, being parallel or antiparallel to the $x$- and $y$-axes.
 The central field is flat to first order in all three spatial directions, since the octahedral symmetry class contains three mutually perpendicular mirror planes.
 Figure~\ref{fig:Octahedron}(b) illustrates several quantitative characteristics of this field.
-The characteristic length along the $x$-axis, $\lambda$=2.74, is smaller than that of the tetrahedral configuration, while the field strength, measured in units of $B_0$ is slightly larger.
+The characteristic length along the $x$-axis, $\lambda$=2.74, is smaller than that of the tetrahedral configuration, and the field strength, measured in units of $B_0$, is also slightly smaller.

 The net dipole moment is exactly $2m$ in this case, as indicated by the numerator of the $2/x^3$ term describing the asymptotic dashed–dotted gray line.
 The change in sign of the outer field is reflected by the color transition of the solid line: the field direction is positive near the center but becomes negative at larger distances from the octahedron.